 |Refugee Class - This category is for applicants who are unable or afraid to return to their home country and need protection.
 Canadian citizens and permanent residents are able to sponsor immigrants who are deemed eligible to settle in Canada under refugee status.|

-The Express Entry System is the most popular way to immigrate to Canada as it streamlines the immigration process and offers permanent residence.
-You will need to create an online profile containing information such as your age, education and work experience.
+The Express Entry System is the most popular way for Mexicans to immigrate to Canadaas it streamlines the immigration process and offers permanent residence.
+You will need to create an online profile containing information such as your age, education, and work experience.
 Based on this information, you will be ranked against other applicants based on points scored according to the Comprehensive Ranking System (CRS).
 Applicants with the highest scores will receive an Invitation To Apply (ITA) for permanent residency.
 There are many ways to improve your score, including receiving a Provincial Nominee, which can be obtained by submitting an Expression of Interest (EOI) or alternatively receiving a Notification of Interest (NOI) from your chosen province.

 Continue reading for more information on jobs in Canada for unskilled workers.